Last updated 5/6/2020

-Visual: Slide changes to the title “Integrating a Quote in the Middle of a Sentence” and the following examples:
+Visual: Slide changes to the title “Integrating a Quotation in the Middle of a Sentence” and the following examples:

-So those are a couple different options for having that quote in the middle of a larger sentence to create that kind of lead-in and lead-out.
+So those are a few options for integrating a quotation in the middle of a larger sentence to effectively and cohesively integrate the quotation into your writing.